Physics (Course 8)

 Can be repeated for credit.

 For Course 8 students participating in off-campus experiences in physics.
-Before registering for this subject, students must have an internship offer from a company or organization, must identify a Physics supervisor, and must receive prior approval from the Physics Department.
-Upon completion of the project, student must submit a letter from the company or organization describing the work accomplished, along with a substantive final report from the student approved by the MIT supervisor.
+Before registering for this subject, students must have an internship offer from a company or organization, must identify a Physics advisor, and must receive prior approval from the Physics Department.
+Upon completion of the project, student must submit a letter from the company or organization describing the work accomplished, along with a substantive final report from the student approved by the MIT advisor.
 Consult departmental academic office.

 Consult N. Mavalvala

-8.998 Teaching and Mentoring MIT Students (New)
+8.998 Teaching and Mentoring MIT Students

 Prereq: None